Vade-20/Perfect_circle_neal_fun/README.md

 ## Caution

 - Make sure the website is in fullscreen mode before running the script to ensure accurate drawing.
--Please note that the perfect circle on neal.fun may appear as a triangle.
+- Please note that the perfect circle on neal.fun may appear as a triangle.
 To draw a conventional circle, adjust the divisor to `6`.

-## Acknowledgments

-This script is a fun and creative way to interact with the [neal.fun](https://neal.fun/perfect-circle/) website.
-It serves as a demonstration of how automation tools like `pyautogui` can be used for unconventional tasks.